WHAT’S IN YOUR SOUL CONTRACT?

 Maybe the most important thing to know is this: your age doesn’t matter.
 It doesn’t matter if you feel behind or think you haven’t made enough progress, taken enough risks, or lived up to your potential.

-If you’re alive, your contract is still active.
-There is still time to listen more attentively.
-There is still time to tell the truth.
-There is still time to use your gifts.
+If you’re alive, your contract remains active.
+There’s still time to listen more carefully.
+There’s still time to tell the truth.
+There’s still time to use your gifts.
 There’s still time to act in greater harmony with what your soul is calling for.

 You don’t need to take ten giant steps today.
-One real step is enough.
+One step is enough.

 One honest conversation.